 This hat is such a great look for summer.
-Approx. Hat Size: 7 3/8 (23", 58.5 cm); Outside Diameter: 11" (28 cm); Height of Crown 4.5" (11.5 cm); Width of Brim: 2.5" (6 cm) Condition: Very good Mark/Label: None One of a kind vintage item.
+Approx. Hat Size: 7 3/8 (23", 58.5 cm); Diameter: 11" (28 cm); Crown Height: 4.5" (11.5 cm); Width of Brim: 2.5" (6 cm) Condition: Very good Mark/Label: None One of a kind vintage item.
 Get it before it's gone.

 Each round faceted stone is separated by a stylized S-shaped spacer.

 Emanuel Cohn and Carl Rosenberger started Coro in1901 as a small accessories store on Broadway in New York City.
 The company officially changed it's name to Coro Inc., a combination of the two names, in 1943.
 Coro was once one of the largest costume jewelry companies in the world and employed many distinctive designers including Adolph Katz, design director; Gene Verecchio; Oscar Placco; Robert Geissmann and Massa Raimond.
 The company filed for bankruptcy in the late 1970s.
 Coro had a large number of jewelry lines.
 Check out the VJSE blog article on Coro and Vendome.